Kaspiks/gym/README.md

 1. Copy the `.devcontainer` folder to your project
 2. Customize the files to your needs
 3. Open the project in Codespaces
+4. Run `bin/dev` inside the container to start the Rails server with ESBuild and Bun watchers

 ## What's in the box?

 - Ruby 3.4.4
+- Rails 8 application with React, Stimulus and Slim ready to run
 - PostgreSQL 17 (exposed locally on port 5433)
 - Valkey 8
 - Node LTS